 The Kyoto Protocol enabled the 15 original member states of the European Union to join together to be treated as a single entity with one emissions cap for compliance purposes and led to the creation of the EU Emissions Trading System ("EU ETS"), which came into force in 2005.
 The EU ETS was the world's first ETS and today remains the largest compliance carbon market by transaction value and volume (it was also the largest ETS by covered emissions until China launched its national ETS in July 2021).
-ETSs are created and regulated by national, subnational or regional jurisdictions and collectively form the compliance carbon markets.
-Carbon allowances that are created in an ETS are primarily traded within their specific compliance market, but can also be traded on secondary markets, which may or may not be regulated.
-The transaction value of the global compliance carbon markets has grown from €240 billion (\$268 billion)
+The transaction value of the global compliance carbon markets has grown from €288 billion (\$329 billion) in 2020 to €881 billion (\$950 billion) in 2023.
+That represents a compound annual growth rate (CAGR) of approximately 45% over three years.8